Skip to content

 Email sortingDoesn’t have a sorting feature by default to sort emails in different waysEmail can be sorted by various criteria such as date (most recent and oldest)

-Signature in emailsThe app has support for only plain text as a signature.The app supports a customized signature and can include images and formatted text.
+Signature in emailsThe app only supports plain text signature.The app supports a customized signature which can include images and formatted text.

 • Has an Undo Send feature that can be used after an email has been sent.